Bert-Proesmans/Mikrotik-Scripts/README.md

 ## Tested on Routerboard/hEX products

 The version i'm personally running is RouterOS 6.46.
+Switching hardware is MT7621 (ether1-ether5).
-These are scripts derived from my personal configuration, generalized to use global variables and updated to be idempotent in most situations.
+The scripts are derived from my personal configuration, generalized to use global variables and updated to be idempotent in most situations.

 WARN; These scripts require tweaking for older RouterOS versions and different hardware!
 Consult the [Mikrotik WIKI](https://www.mikrotik.com/documentation) and/or user forum for specific help.